 Chelsea Gregory (she/her) is an equity and restorative justice practitioner, coach, cultural organizer, and community-engaged artist who brings over two decades of experience working collaboratively with organizations, educational institutions, and communities.
 She is a trainer and coach for the social impact firm Create Forward working in the areas of equity, restorative practices, empathic facilitation, program design, and developing partnerships.
-She also works with the consulting firm Culture Shift Agency as an equity practitioner and coach.
+She also works with Inspire Justice and Culture Shift Agency as an equity practitioner, coach, and social impact advisor.
 As a consultant, Chelsea has worked with teams and individuals at the Brooklyn District Attorney's Office, Lincoln Center Education, The Brooklyn Library, Earthjustice, the Denver Mayor's Office, Climate Nexus, Rutgers University, CUNY Creative Arts Team, UC Irvine, Urban Bush Women BOLD, Purpose Productions, Working Theater, and CORE Dance.

 She has also designed and implemented programming for numerous grade schools, as well as institutions of higher ed such as The New School, New York University, Brown University, Wesleyan, UMASS Amherst, and Columbia University among others.
 In 2020, she joined the teaching faculty of University of California at Berkeley, and became a TDPS Equity Committee member.